JeroenTUDelft/JeroenTUDelft.github.io/webpages/massing.md

    - Golden view analysis
 4. Growing algorithm

-## Criteria
-List of criteria in order of hierarchy and respective quantification: define

-2. need_sunlight: maximize number of sun ray hits for function.
-3. need_view: maximize number of hits to view surface for function.
-4. less_noise: maximize euclidean distance from noise point to function: bier garden (<euclidean_distance: noise_point).
-5. closeness_gf: minimize vertical distance from function to Ground Floor.
+After all the functions of the building are defined, have been given values for certain parameters and connections between them are defined, we now have a rough estimation of where each fucntion should be placed.
+To make sure the most efficient distribution of functions is realized, a voxelcloud has to be constructed and analyzed.
+This is proces is performed in the massing phase of the project.

-## Voxelcloud
+## 1. Voxelcloud
+In the previous phase of the proces the voxel-size was defined.
+With this the next step can be performed by building a voxelcloud.
+The voxelcloud is a large mass consisting of voxels, wich fills the intire site.
+All the voxels are lined up in a perfect grid to make any further calculations with this voxelcloud more efficient.
+The proces of building the voxelcloud out of multiple single voxels is displayed by the flowchart below.

 ![flowchart voxelgrid](https://github.com/user-attachments/assets/ef53a7e6-c50b-4019-8a75-56e8264fa843)

-figure 1 :
+figure 1 : Flowchart of making a voxelcloud.

 ![image voxelcloud1](https://github.com/user-attachments/assets/ae00d09b-782c-48bf-90da-0882c96cffb0)

-Figure 2 :
+Figure 2 : Voxelcloud from a north - east point of view.

 ![image voxelcloud2](https://github.com/user-attachments/assets/edced869-4f5c-4a4e-8b58-3e53d4c7b562)

-Figure 3 :
+Figure 3 : Voxelcloud form a south - west point of view.

+## 2. Criteria
+Once the voxel cloud is constructed, the next step is to define the criteria for evaluation.
+Each voxel is assessed based on these criteria through a series of analyses.
+For every criterion, an analysis is performed, and so each voxel is assigned with a corresponding list of values.
+Below, the criteria are presented along with their respective quantification.

+List of criteria with respective quantification:

+1. Need_sunlight: maximize number of sun ray hits for function.
+2. Need_view: maximize number of hits to view surface for function.
+3. Less_noise: maximize euclidean distance from noise point to function: bier garten (<euclidean_distance: noise_point).
+4. Closeness_gf: minimize vertical distance from function to Ground Floor.

-## Analyses
+## 3. Analyses
+Now that all the criteria are defined, all the analyses can be performed.
+In every analysis the voxels that are assigend with a low value for that specific criterium get a red colour, whilst every voxel that is assigned with a high value get a green colour.

 ### Blocking Analysis